b00rg/article-credibility/README.md

 # Credibility Classifier
 * A credibility classifier built using a fine-tuned LLaMA model and Hugging Face Transformers, achieving 99% accuracy for labelling credible vs. non-credible articles.
 * Article Scores are accumulated for an overall publisher average credibility rating.

-> Created in collaboration with Quantexa as a foundation for an upcoming content credibility product.
-Please note that as the model weights were trained on Quantexa datasets, these are unavailable for display.
+* Created in collaboration with Quantexa as a foundation for an upcoming publisher credibility product.

+> Please note that as the model weights were trained on Quantexa datasets, these are unavailable for display.
 Feel free to train your own model weights using the `finetuning` folder code.
 See https://www.quantexa.com/ for more information.

 ## Model Optimization
 LoRA (Low-Rank Adaptation) and Mixed Precision Training reduced training time by 70% without impacting accuracy, allowing the model to be trained on free Kaggle GPUs in just 3 hours.